Nina-Mainusch/ADA_website/index.md

 3. **Does one's practices religion or spoken language influence the process of making friends?**
 - Religion generally does not seems to influence this process at all.
-- Language on the other side, do play an important role:
+- Languages on the other side, do play an important role:
-  - Some languages, due to the fact that so many people speak them, are a smart investment when it comes to making friends.
+  - Some languages, due to the fact that so many people speak them, are worth being learnt when it comes to making friends.
   - Especially if you are interested in making friends with individuals from certain countries, as intuition already suggests, the data indicates that learning particular languages can make a huge difference.

 4. **How often do users visit each other?**